yusuf-musleh/frontend-code-challenge/README.md

 I've provided a placeholder for these four pages in the 'static' directory.
 **In addition** you need to add a cart to the top of EACH page that shows how many items have been added to cart.
 Once the cart is clicked it should take you to the checkout page where you can see all the chosen items.

 You have to use AngularJS for this task.
-I know that you're only familiar with AngularJS so now is time to show us how much you can learn in a short amount of time.
+I know that you're not proficient with AngularJS so now is time to show us how much you can learn in a short amount of time.

 In terms of design & layout, that's entirely up to you :).
 I suggest you use [Skeleton](http://getskeleton.com/) since it's very simple and looks elegant.
 I would recommend you use whatever you're most comfortable with.